peteroupc/html3dutil/doc/BSplineCurve.md

 column <code>(3, 4, 2, 10)</code> describes the polynomial
 3xt<sup>3</sup> + 4xt<sup>2</sup> + 2xt + 10x, where <code>x</code>
 is the input control point.
-The polynomials are added together to get the final coordinate of the curve at the given <code>t</code> value.
+The polynomials are added together to get the final coordinate of the curve at the specified <code>t</code> value.

 The following JavaScript code shows an example of a basis matrix -- the cubic B&eacute;zier basis matrix.<br>